Page Table of Contents

-Press Windows + R, and input Control Panel, and press Enter.
+- Press Windows + R, and input Control Panel, and press Enter.

-Choose Network and Internet > Click Network Sharing Center > Select Change advanced sharing center > Click Turn on file and printer sharing > Click Save changes
+- Choose Network and Internet > Click Network Sharing Center > Select Change advanced sharing center > Click Turn on file and printer sharing > Click Save changes

-- The files can be used by multiple people at the same time.
+In the same LAN, you can directly use large files locally.
+The files can be used by multiple people at the same time.
 It's very convenient for business users.

 Use these steps to share files on your local network using the express settings: